-Blood flashback location, catheter advancement, and needle retraction vary between catheter manufacturers.
-Attendees who wish to enhance skills with the same brand of catheter used at their facility may bring a few catheters to class.
+Blood flashback location, catheter advancement and needle retraction vary between catheter manufacturers.
+Attendees who wish to enhance skills with the same brand of catheter used at their facility may bring a few catheters to the IV class.

 - Nurses in acute care hospitals and skilled nursing facilities who wish to improve peripheral catheter insertion skills